 The pond at the Sorority Row entrance to campus now bears the name Silver, named after a former University of Mississippi history professor.
-For his many contributions to the campus, Ole Miss honored James “Jim” Silver on Friday evening, dedicating Silver Pond in his memory.
+For his many contributions to the campus, the university honored James “Jim” Silver on Friday evening, dedicating Silver Pond in his memory.

-Silver taught history at Ole Miss from 1946-1957 and also wrote a number of books.
-In his most famous book “Mississippi: The Closed Society,” he discussed the racial customs in the South and mentioned James Meredith, the first African-American student who enrolled at Ole Miss.
+Silver taught history at UM from 1936 to 1964 and also wrote a number of books.
+In his most famous book “Mississippi: The Closed Society,” he discussed the racial customs in the South and mentioned James Meredith, the first African-American student who enrolled at UM.
 He became Meredith’s friend and advisor through the intense time of ridicule and death threats in the early 1960s.

 This was one example of the many ways he stood up against racial prejudice during a time when racism and segregation dominated the South, and the state of Mississippi specifically.

-Former Ole Miss Chancellor Robert Khayat was on hand at the dedication and had his own memories of Silver.
+Former Chancellor Robert Khayat was on hand at the dedication and had his own memories of Silver.

 “He was known as a wonderful history professor,” Khayat said.
 “He was not only a great teacher and scholar, but he was funny and he liked the students, and there was a lot of interaction among Dr. Silver and the students.”
 Khayat said people most likely didn’t realize how courageous Silver’s stance really was at the time.
 “I don’t know if he was even thought of as courageous because things were so different,” Khayat said.
 “It turned out that he proved to be incredibly courageous to take that stand because that’s just not something that was happening from the leadership position.”